clsync/clsync/README.md

 - Sometimes, it's too complex in configuration for our situation.
 - It can't set another event-collecting delay for big files.
 We don't want to sync big files (`>1GiB`) so often as ordinary files.
+- Shared object (.so file) cannot be used as rsync-wrapper.

 Sorry, if I'm wrong.
 Let me know if it is, please :). "lsyncd" - is really good and useful utility, just it's not appropriate for us.

+UPD.: Also clsync was used to replace incron/csync2/etc in HPC-clusters for syncing /etc/{passwd,shadow,group,shells} files.

 3. inotify vs fanotify:
 -----------------------